Frequently Asked Questions

 What other channels of information does Radio Dabanga use?

 While Radio Dabanga only broadcast on short wave radio during the early years, the station now has several channels at its disposal.
 The editors have innovated and experimented in the sphere of new media, often at the request of their listeners.
 These include Satellite TV, Facebook, WhatsApp, and Soundcloud.
-But shortwave radio remains our biggest priority; three quarters of all Sudanese people are illiterate, a number that is relatively higher in Sudan’s remote areas and camps for displaced people.
+But shortwave radio remains our biggest priority; almost half of all Sudanese people are illiterate, a number that is relatively higher in Sudan’s remote areas and camps for displaced people.
 Many people here have no lifeline to the outside world other than telephone and radio.

 - Satellite TV: The TV channel was set up in 2013 due to fierce demand from Radio Dabanga’s urban audience.
 It airs slides of news items and photos in Arabic while playing the day's Sudanese Files and radio broadcasts in the background.